aliozgur/aliozgur.github.io/_posts/2020-11-13-csharp9-records-en.md

 I really liked the idea of value based equality coming to C# with record types.
 But, I would treat

 * Deconstruction and
-* Class like record type definitions
+* Using record types for immutability, especially class like record type definitions

 bad practices which might lead to unexpected results at runtime.